 Students must pass all didactic course work and rotation courses with a grade of "C," or better, in order to graduate.

 Students must pass COMLEX-USA Level 1 and both components of the COMLEX-USA Level 2 examinations of the National Board of Osteopathic Medical Examiners (NBOME).
-A minimum of 45 months must elapse between the date of matriculation and graduation.
+There must be a minimum of 130 weeks of instruction between the date of matriculation and graduation.